jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-NOTE: if you want to create ASCII logo as greetings, you will need to escape special characters.
-If you create string with double quotes "" you need to escape double quote `"` and slash `\` with `\"` and `\\`.
+NOTE: if you want to create an ASCII logo as greetings, you will need to escape special characters.
+If you create string with double quotes "", you need to escape double quote `"` and slash `\` with `\"` and `\\`.
 The same with strings with ``` ` ``` and `'`, you will need to escape those with slashes.

 ### Parsing commands

-To process command with options like in linux command line you can parse it and process it.
+You can parse and process commands with options like in the *linux* command line or any other shell.
-If you're using function as interpreter you can parse the commands to split the command into arguments.
+If you're using a function as interpreter, you can parse the commands to split the command into arguments.

 There are two pairs of functions: